Fitbit buys Twine Health in bid to become a more serious health care tool

 Fitbit and Apple have been particularly aggressive in a push to get their wearables taken more seriously as potential health care tools.
 In recent years, fitness trackers and smartwatches have become among the most widespread personal monitoring devices around.

-While the products don’t rate as sophisticated medical equipment, they do contain enough data tracking to provide potentially useful insight into a large cross section of the population.
+While the products don’t rate as sophisticated medical equipment, they do contain enough data tracking to provide potentially useful insight into a large cross-section of the population.
 With this acquisition, Fitbit is no doubt hoping that its line of devices will become more indispensable for users with chronic health conditions that require daily tracking.

 No specifics on what will happen to Twine’s Cambridge, Massachusetts-based staff, but the company is set to roll into Fitbit’s Health Solutions wing, with co-founder and CEO John Moore serving as the company’s Medical Director.